 Other Ways to Say “Under The Weather”

-As with all idiomatic phrases, there are plenty of other ways to say “under the weather” and still convey the same meaning.
+As with all English idioms, there are plenty of other ways to say “under the weather” and still convey the same meaning.
 Some alternative ways to say this phrase include:

 - I feel sick

 - I feel a little out of it